 Thus the need for an Internet Bill of Rights – to protect not only the free speech of citizens from censorship and deplatforming, but also the social media infrastructure providers from undue political pressure, both domestically and from foreign governments.
 Free speech is the backbone of a free society.
 The only alternatives to the unrestricted exchange of ideas and persuasion through argument are mob rule and intimidation by violence – not unlike Pakistan.

-For more on Christian persecution, we also recommend the Liberty Nation series Christian Genocide and the Media Silence, by Jeff Charles:We value your comments!
-Please weigh in on our comment section below.
+For more on Christian persecution, we also recommend the Liberty Nation series Christian Genocide and the Media Silence, by Jeff Charles:Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com